bretgeek/yumjs/README.md

 # yumjs
-Yum is a small reactive JavaScript library with JQuery like syntax.
+YumJS is a small reactive JavaScript library with JQuery like syntax.